Rapidfacture/rf-api-thumbnail/README.md

 # rf-api-thumbnail
-⚠ unstable - do not use now ⚠

-Service for the `rf-api` project.
 Creates PNG Thumbnail picture from PDF files using `gm`.
 Takes a buffer or a stream from a PDF File and returns a PNG file buffer.

 ## Getting Started